 Food insecurity is a major issue for students.
-The community cupboard is a program established to support students with one of their basic needs – food.
+The CSU Community Cupboard is a program established to support students with one of their basic needs — food.
 The program connects students with immediate food assistance while also connecting them with other financial and community support.

 Hungry?
 Here’s how you can access the CSU Community Cupboard

-Students can access the CSU Community Cupboard by being referred to the CSU by Financial Aid, or even as simple as visiting the CSU desk in LB 195 and requesting a bag of food.
+Students can access the CSU Community Cupboard by being referred to the CSU by the university’s financial aid & awards department, or even as simple as visiting the CSU Members Centre in LB 195 and requesting a bag of food.
 We aim to limit the number of bags to one per student per semester, but definitely provide our members with as much support as possible.

 What’s included in the program?

-- When students are approved for the emergency funding, it can take 7 to 9 days for the funds to be processed.
+The emergency bursary fund makes available non-repayable funding (funding that you don’t have to pay back) to students in crisis.
+It is administered through the the university’s financial aid and awards office.
+When students are approved for the emergency funding, it can take one to two days for the funds to be processed.
 This is where the CSU Community Cupboard steps in, to assist our members with getting immediate support in terms of food donations while waiting for their emergency funding.